 The anonymous information generated by Google Analytics cookies about your use of this website.
 This information is then processed to compile statistical reports on website activity for www.oneppcagency.co.uk

-Yes- Site users can opt out of Google Analytics for Display Advertisers and opt out of customised Google Display Network ads by visiting Google’s Ads Preferences
+Yes- Site users can opt out of Google Analytics for Display Advertisers and opt out of customized Google Display Network ads by visiting Google’s Ads Preferences

-Yes, more details can be found here on this website. https://www.google.com/settings/u/0/ads/anonymous
+Yes, more details can be found here on Google’s website. https://www.google.com/settings/u/0/ads/anonymous

 General Information on Remarketing